Linnore/MLCMS-EX2-GroupK/README.md

 1. "vadere-master" contains the source codes of modified vadere.
 The SIR model and FootStepGroupID processor are modified and integrated.

 2. "vadere-master-compiled" contains the java executable files of the compiled master vadere.
-We did not recompiled our modified Vadere into jar file, so the Vadere inside this folder does not work with SIR model.
+We did not recompile our modified Vadere into jar file, so the Vadere inside this folder does not work with SIR model.

 3. "vadere-project" contains our vadere project, including scenario files, output files, and screenshots that our report used.